EmergingMarketWatch

 Question:

-The question was asked in relation to the following story: Liberal and Conservative parties say they will reject Petro's financing bill
+The question was asked in relation to the following story: CPI inflation picks up to 1.9% y/y in December

 Answer: